Taste of the Carolinas

 May 24, 2015

 Doug and I got in to my car and headed across Pennsylvania to a place I’d never been, but had toyed with stopping by on my last trip this way.
-I knew I’d better stop thinking and just go, because it’s a park that just may not be with us much longer.
+I knew I’d better stop thinking and just go, because it’s a park that just may not be with us for the long haul.
 After what seemed like an eternity driving thru the countryside of Pennsylvania, we finally arrived…at Conneaut Lake Park.

 The front of the park actually shows what kind of potential the park has (had?), but it is totally unused.
-This is one of those parks that I just wish I had some money, time, and labor.
-After walking thru the front gate area, there are 4 pads with rides, and some empty or half empty pads.
-We walked around all of that and headed back towards the middle of the ‘park’ (I use that term very loosely) and got what ended up being my 4 wristband ($10 was actually kind of a steal, and I do feel better about supporting a small park, even one struggling).
+This is one of those parks that I just wish I had some money, time, and labor to make it so much better.
+After walking thru the front gate area, there were 4 pads with rides, and some empty or half empty pads.
+We walked around all of that and headed back towards the middle of the ‘park’ (I use that term very loosely) and got what ended up being my 4th wristband of the trip at $10, which was actually kind of a steal, and I do feel good about supporting a small park, even one struggling.

 There were actually a decent amount of people in the park, and everything that could be running was up and running.
 The only thing I wish I’d ridden that we skipped was the Tumblebug.
 After the $10 band purchase, we went to Devil’s Den.